-The State agency said that when a childcare staff member or prospective staff member discloses that he or she resided in a different State in the past 5 years, Illinois contacts the other State to obtain an inter-State child abuse and neglect registry check.
-This process involves completing and submitting any forms and providing documentation as requested by the other State.
+The State agency indicated that when a childcare staff member or prospective staff member discloses that he or she resided in a different State in the past 5 years, the State agency contacts that State to obtain an inter-State child abuse and neglect registry check.
+This process involves completing and submitting any forms and providing documentation requested by the other State.
+The State agency said that one of the challenges to fully implementing an inter-State child abuse and neglect registry check is that some States do not have a process that allows other States to request that information.